Pelvic Organ Prolapse Treatment in Denver, CO

 Symptoms of pelvic prolapse include:

-- Pain or pressure in the pelvis or lower back (or both)
+- Pressure in the pelvis or lower back (or both)

-- Urinary issues (bladder leakage or feeling the constant urge to urinate)
+- Urinary issues (bladder leakage, feeling the constant urge to urinate, and incomplete bladder emptying)

 Fortunately, pelvic prolapse can be effectively treated!
-Fellowship trained urogynecologist Dr. Oscar A. Aguirre possesses decades of expertise and the highest level of training to correct pelvic prolapse and countless other women’s health issues.
+Fellowship-trained urogynecologist Dr. Oscar A. Aguirre has decades of expertise and the highest level of training to correct pelvic prolapse and countless other women’s health issues.

 FAQs: Pelvic Prolapse in Denver at Aguirre Specialty Care